ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Run out of motivation

 # Founders
 - The individuals that build the company have a vision of the future.
 Building a product and business is a way to create the future.
-When you look at the successful founders of our generation, they possess a unique set of skills and characteristics that have driven them to success in their
+When you look at the successful founders of our generation, they possess a unique set of skills and characteristics that have driven them to success in their market and industry
 - A unique insight about a market, product, customer that fills a gap
 - Domain Expertise in the founder, why is this founder the right person to be solving this problem?
 - For the future to become reality, a number of "Ands" must usually come to fruitiion in order for your successful outcome to materialize.